 Whether you’re just thinking about building a barndominium, or you’re in the middle of construction, getting inspiration is never a bad idea.
 That’s why we are featuring the Hines Family barndominium built in Alabama.

 This one has a really great layout.
-The home measures a Texas-sized 51×34 sq ft, and that is only for the heated area; a 82-foot-wide back porch and 7-foot-wide front porch.
+The home measures a Texas-sized 51×34 sq ft, and that is only for the heated area; an 82-foot-wide back porch and a 7-foot-wide front porch.
 See the bottom of this post for the updated Hines Family floor plan.

 Let’s take a look at this beautiful home…